mdolab/MACH-Aero/installInstructions/dockerInstructions.rst

 To get started, follow `this tutorial <https://code.visualstudio.com/docs/remote/containers-tutorial>`__.

 .. warning::
-    Make sure you use a package manager to install docker, not the ``snap`` install.
+    If installing on an Ubuntu distro, make sure you use a package manager to install docker, not the ``snap`` install.
     The latter will cause issues with the VS Code extension.